SpenceKonde/DxCore/megaavr/libraries/DxCore/README.md

 bool setTCD0MuxByPin(uint8_t pin);

 ```
 The first argument passed to the `setTCxnMuxByPort/Pin` functions is, respectively the port number (0, 1, 2, 3, 4, 5, or 6 for ports A-G), or a pin number.
 The port number is the same value returned by digitalPinToPort() for a pin number; if the port is valid and supports output from that timer, the appropriate PORTMUX register is set to do so.
 For `setTCxnMuxByPin()` it verifies that the pin is is one which can output PWM from the specified timer.
 Note that as of late 2022, only DD-series parts can use ports other than PORTA.
-This will return `false` for ports othe than PORTA on DA/DB parts.
+This will return `false` for ports other than PORTA on DA/DB parts.

 Returns `true` if an argument referring to a valid port was passed and a value was assigned to `PORTMUX.TCAROUTEA` (whether or not that was different from the value it previously had). `false` if an invalid port/pin, or one which cannot output PWM from that timer was specified.
 If the PORTMUX register is set, it will also turn off PWM output on all of the pins covered by the newly selected mapping before connecting it.